rrousselGit/riverpod/README.md

 riverpod.dev

+- concepts

+  - Provider

+    - You can think of providers as streams.\
+      But providers are readable synchronously and they have a built-in way to combine providers with other providers.

+      Similarly, the behavior of a provider can be overriden, for testing purposes or objects depending on a provider more reusable.

 - Combining providers
 - Filtering rebuilds
 - Testing (without flutter, mocking FutureProvider)
 - How it works
+- cookbook configurations that change over time

 [provider]: https://github.com/rrousselGit/provider
 [riverpod]: https://github.com/rrousselGit/river_pod